Homepage / Cancer Info: Cancer AWARENESS

 Ovarian Cancer

-There are five main sub-types of ovarian carcinoma, of which high-grade serous is most common.
+Epithelial ovarian carcinoma is the most common type of ovarian cancer, comprising more than 95% of cases.
+There are five main subtypes of ovarian carcinoma, of which high-grade serous carcinoma (HGSC) is the most common.

 The links below will take you directly to the website's pages on Ovarian Cancer